nerdschoolbergen/build-and-deploy/exercises/exercise-6.md

 :pencil2: Let's fix this for now by assigning results directly to `vm.result` instead.
 :pencil2: Run `grunt lint` to see if we fixed all errors.

-There is 2 more issues with our code.
+There are 2 more issues in our code.

-There is a missing semicolon on a statement, and we have a semicolon on a function declaration which is unnecessary.

-:pencil2: Fix these issues, run `grunt lint` again to verify there's no more code issues and push changes.
+:pencil2: Fix these issues, then run `grunt lint` again to verify there's no more issues and push the changes.

 Now our build should pass and the app should be deployed! :tada: :tada: :tada:

+Feel free to add more features and play around with the build pipeline and the code.

-### :tada: All done! :tada:
+### :1st_place_medal: All done! :1st_place_medal: